PURPOSE AND REQUIREMENTS FOR BCSA AFFILIATE CLUBS, Effective 2002

 - The BCSA will supply local affiliates with educational materials as they are developed (Buyers Guides and Breeders Guides).

-- Affiliate clubs will receive a subscription the national newsletter, Borderlines, to be sent to the affiliate secretary.
+- Affiliate clubs will receive a subscription to the national newsletter, Borderlines, to be sent to the affiliate secretary.

 - The BCSA will consider requests for sponsorship of local events held in the name of the BCSA.
 If approved, these events are covered under our liability insurance policy.
 It is the responsibility of the affiliate club to carry its own liability insurance for any events not sponsored by BCSA.